OneAdder/lingtypology/README.md

 ## Usage
 Lingtypology package contains `LingMap` class that allows to draw interactive maps, `glottolog` library that allows to interact with Glottolog data and `datasets` that allows to interact with different other linguistic databases.
-For more informations consult the [tutorial](https://oneadder.github.io/lingtypology/) or docstrings from the code.
+For more informations consult [Lingtypology: Documentation](https://oneadder.github.io/lingtypology/).

 ## Glottolog
 Lingtypology relies on data from the [Glottolog](https://glottolog.org/glottolog/language) database.